mtien/RSA-normalization-values/readme.txt

 		Needs: "XXX_max_bins_all"
 		generated from program: "EmpVCalc_get_Diff_with_pop_restriction.py"

-	G. NormalizationValuesByPercentDataCoverage
+	F. NormalizationValuesByPercentDataCoverage
 		This is a tab delimited file is the output of the R script getMaximumValues.r.
 This is commonly used in every R script to normalize things.

 		Needs: "Xxx_geo" and "AnglesIteratedThroughAgainXXX"
 		generated from program: "get_population_cut_offs.r"

+	G. NormalizationValuesByPercentDataCoverageAndGenerous.txt
+		This is a tab delimited file is the output of the R script getMaximumValues.r.
+This is commonly used in every R script to normalize things.

+		Needs: "Xxx_ALLOWED_geo" and "AnglesIteratedThroughAgain_ALLOWED_XXX"
+		generated from program: "get_population_cut_offs.r"

 	H. Hydrophobicity_Scales_Updated.txt
-		This is a csv file that contains the Empirical and Theoretical normalized RSA mean, median, square root mean, box-cox mean, and the the percent buried residues.
-This is read into R as read.csv("Hydrophobicity_Scales_Updated.txt", row.names=1)
+		This is a tab delimited file that contains the Empirical and Theoretical normalized RSA mean, median, square root mean, box-cox mean, and the the percent buried residues.

-		Needs: "NormalizationValues.txt", "Xxx_geo"
+		Needs: "NormalizationValuesByPercentDataCoverageAndGenerous.txt", "Xxx_geo"
 		generated from program: "getMeanSA.r"

-	I. Wolfden.txt, rose.txt, Kite_Doolittle.txt
+	I. Wolfden.txt, rose.txt, Kite_Doolittle.txt, Fauchere.txt, Wimley.txt, Moon.txt, Radzicka.txt, MacCallum.txt
 		This is a tab delimited file that contains the hydrophobic values from each of the respective papers.

-	J. cullpdb_pc20_res1.8_R0.25_d130517_chains3211
+	J. cullpdb_pc30_res1.8_R0.25_d130607_chains4961.gz
 		In the list below, the resolution and percent identity cutoffs are given in each filename.
 E.g., for cullpdb_pc20_res1.8_R0.25_d130517_chains3211, the percentage identity cutoff is 20%, the resolution cutoff is 1.8 angstroms, and the R-factor cutoff is 0.25.
 The list was generated on May 22, 2013.
 The number of chains in the list is 3211

+	K. Allowed, Core, and Generous Bins
+		Files used to make figures and to estimate resonable Ramachandran angle cut-offs